kribesk/k8s-lab-setup/lab_report/52-vagrant.md

 That kernel runs in virtual machine and the only supported provider is HyperV.
 Docker itself configures it: creates VM and virtual switch.

 Docker has it's own mechanisms to expose services to outside (see [@sec:docker-net]), but not all of them are already supported on Windows.
-The main problem is DHCP server can not work properly in docker container in Windows.
-Linux way to run it is `--cap-add=NET_ADMIN` option.
+The main problem is DHCP server (see why we need DHCP server in [@sec:pxe]) can not work properly in docker container in Windows.
+Linux way to run it is
+`--cap-add=NET_ADMIN` option.
 Another solution would be to expose the whole docker VM by changing virtual switch to external.

 The first way is not currently supported, the second breaks Docker's internals.

 ### Vagrant + VBox

 Vagrant is a powerfull development and testing tool for describing VM setups as configuration files.
-It supports a lot of VM and cloud providers.
+It supports a lot of VM and cloud providers [@vagrant].
 VirtualBox is free, open source, simple and yet powerful and feature-rich VM provider.
 It works smoothly on Windows and is fully supported by Vagrant.

 __Note:__ VirtualBox requires Hyper-V be turned off.